-Ask anyone who are the worst drivers on the road and you’re likely to get a variety of responses.
-One that stands out, however, are the passing lane campers, those who cruise along in the left lane, oblivious to the traffic they’re tying up or the road rage they’re feeding.
+Ask anyone who are the worst drivers on the road and you are likely to get a variety of responses.
+One that stands out, however, are the passing lane campers, those who cruise along in the left lane, oblivious to the traffic they are tying up and/or the road rage they are feeding.

 Every state has a law on the books prohibiting drivers from traveling slower than the normal speed of traffic in the left lane, according to the National Conference of State Legislatures, but only a handful of states hand out tickets for the annoying behavior.
 California, for example, has established a $35 fine, while states such as Colorado and Kentucky have fines that can be as steep as $100.

-If you’ve been seriously injured in a car accident caused by someone’s unpredictable driving behavior, you need to speak with a Denver injury attorney for help.
+If you have been seriously injured in a car accident caused by someone’s unpredictable driving behavior, you need to speak with a Denver injury attorney for help.

 Most States Are Imposing Tougher Penalties

-In Colorado, all vehicles must remain in the right lane if they’re traveling slower than the normal speed of traffic, unless they’re passing another vehicle or making a left turn.
-On the highway, or anywhere with an established speed limit of 65 mph, drivers are prohibited from being in the passing lane unless they’re passing or turning.
+In Colorado, all vehicles must remain in the right lane if they are traveling slower than the normal speed of traffic, unless they are passing another vehicle or making a left turn.
+On the highway, or anywhere with an established speed limit of 65 mph, drivers are prohibited from being in the passing lane unless they are passing or turning.
 States have these laws in place to try and prevent major car accidents causing injury or death.

 According to the Colorado State Patrol, the passing lane is defined as, “the farthest to the left lane if there are two or more adjacent lanes of traffic moving in the same direction in one roadway; except that, if such left lane is restricted to high occupancy vehicle use or is designed for left turns only, the passing lane shall be the lane immediately to the right of such high occupancy lane.”

 Wyoming is one of the more stringent states in the country when it comes to penalties for left-lane hogs, with fines that can reach up to $750.